tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 <figure>
   <img src="{{ site.url }}/img/pitl04/transformations-matrices-quad.png" />
-  <figcaption>Vertices labelled according to the above variables.</figcaption>
+  <figcaption>Vertices labelled according to their <code>quad()</code> arguments.</figcaption>
 </figure>

-The output appears the same, but is now based on vertices.
-Of course, this code does not make use of Processing's `vertex()` functions, but each pair of values comprises a vertex nonetheless.
+The output appears the same but is now based on vertices.
+Of course, this code does not make use of Processing's `vertex()` function, but each x-y pair of values comprises a vertex nonetheless.

 #### Translate

-The first transformation you will perform is a *translate*.
-This involves moving the shape a given distance in some direction.
-This is easy to perform without a matrix -- for example, to move the square one hundred pixels to right, all that one needs to do is add `100` to each vertice's x-coordinates.
-However, you will perform this using a matrix.
+The first transformation you will perform is a *translation*.
+This involves moving the square a given distance in some direction.
+It's an easy enough task to accomplish without a matrix, but also ideal for introducing how matrices work.

-Firstly, take note how the top-left vertex `(x, y)` determines the positions of the other three vertices.
-This means that the only matrix operation you need perform is on the top-left vertex -- the remaining vertices can be calcuated by adding the relevant `w` and `h` values.
-The matrix is you are manipulating can therefore be expressed as:
+Firstly, take note of how the top-left vertex `(x, y)` determines the positions of the other three vertices.
+This means that the only matrix operation you need to perform is on the top-left vertex -- the remaining vertices can be calculated by adding the relevant `w` and `h` values.
+The matrix you are manipulating can, therefore, be expressed as:

 <math>
   <mfenced open = "[" close="]">